Starting Aximmetry Camera Calibrator

 Select the tracking device installed on the camera:

 IMPORTANT: do not specify the same tracking device both as Tracking Device and Zoom Device, because you'll get doubled rotation values.
-If you have one tracking system that sends both kind of data then specify it in Tracking Device only.
+If you have one tracking system that sends both kinds of data then specify it in Tracking Device only.

 Helper virtual graphics